S-Cesc/firebase-auth-client-version/README.md

 2. Ensures a unique user profile name among registered users.
 3. Can be expanded to build any Firebase application.

+#### Limitations

+The design is for small applications which do not have a lot of entry points; but, of course, it can be changed to fit a bigger application.

+The use of client side pages means HTML is used directly, without templates nor other definitions to simplify design changes, and many changes need to be manually propagated among all the pages, or at least among many ones.

 ### Notes about using Firebase Auth serverless

 - Firebase auth Web REST calls are used.